Blogging with Kerri

 5. Mobile Deposit

 Deposit checks from the comfort of your own home using Mobile Deposit.
 After enrolling in Online Banking, download our mobile app.
-Select Mobile Deposit, choose an account for your deposit and enter the amount on your check.
+Select Deposit, choose an account for your deposit and enter the amount on your check.
 Make sure to include your signature, the date, and “For Mobile Deposit Only CCU” on the back of your check.
 Finally, take clear photos of the front and back of your check and submit your deposit!

 IRS Scams To Watch Out For